Robert Ley: Early life

 After the war Ley was released from captivity in January 1920 and returned to university, gaining a doctorate later that year.
 He was employed as a food chemist by a branch of the giant IG Farben company, based in Leverkusen in the Ruhr.
 Enraged by the French occupation of the Ruhr in 1924, Ley became an ultra-nationalist and joined the Nazi Party soon after reading Adolf Hitler's speech at his trial following the Beer Hall Putsch in Munich.
 Ley proved unswervingly loyal to Hitler, which led Hitler to ignore complaints about his arrogance, incompetence and drunkenness.

-Ley's impoverished upbringing and his experience as head of the largely working-class Rhineland party region meant that he was sympathetic to those elements in the party who were open to socialism, but he always sided with Hitler in inner party disputes.
+Ley's impoverished upbringing and his experience as head of the largely working-class Rhineland party region meant that he was sympathetic to the Strasserite elements in the party, but he always sided with Hitler in inner party disputes.
 This helped him survive the hostility of other party officials such as the party treasurer, Franz Xaver Schwarz, who regarded him as an incompetent drunk.

 Rise in the Nazi Party

-Ley rejoined the re-founded Nazi Party in March 1925, shortly after the ban on the Party was lifted (membership number 18,441).
+Ley rejoined the re-founded Nazi Party in March 1925, shortly after the party's ban was lifted (membership number 18,441).
 He was named Deputy Gauleiter of the Southern Rhineland (later, Rhineland) that month, and was promoted to Gauleiter on 17 July.
-In September 1925, he became a member of the National Socialist Working Association, a short-lived group of northern and western German Gauleiters, organized and led by Gregor Strasser, which supported the "socialist" wing of the Party and unsuccessfully sought to amend the Party program.
+In September 1925, he became a member of the National Socialist Working Association, a short-lived group of northern and western German Gauleiters, organized and led by Gregor Strasser, which advocated a more working-class focus for the Party and unsuccessfully sought to amend the Party program.
 At a meeting on 24 January 1926, however, Ley joined with others in raising objections to Strasser's proposed new draft program and it was shelved.
 Shortly thereafter, the Working Association was dissolved following the Bamberg Conference.

 In March 1928, Ley became the editor and publisher of a virulently anti-Semitic Nazi newspaper, the Westdeutscher Beobachter (West German Observer) in Cologne.
 On 20 May 1928, he was elected to the Prussian Landtag, and also was appointed to the Rhenish provincial legislature.
-He was first elected to the Reichstag in September 1930 from electoral constituency 20, Cologne-Aachen.
+He was first elected to the Reichstag in September 1930 from electoral constituency 20, Cologne-Aachen, a seat he retained until May 1945.
 He remained as the Gauleiter of Rhineland until 1 June 1931 when his Gau was divided into two and new leaders named.